brendannee/walksy/README.md

 Walksy.com was created for the Google I/O Last Call Maps/Geo Round 2 Challenge by [Brendan Nee](http://bn.ee).
 The source code is available on [github](https://github.com/brendannee/walksy).

-Walksy makes walking tours of interesting things in San Francisco based on a specified start point.
-It could be extended to work anywhere.
+Walksy.com makes walking tours of interesting things based on a specified start point.For walking tours staring in San Francisco, the points of interest come from a google Fusion table with hand-picked points of interest in San Francisco, CA by [Brendan Nee](http://bn.ee).
+For all other starting locations, points of interest are pulled from SimpleGeo's Places API

 ## Demo ##